linode/docs/docs/guides/development/python/how-to-use-for-while-loops-in-python/index.md

 To forcibly break out of an infinite loop in a Python program, enter `Ctrl-C`.
 This only works when running in interactive mode or running a Python program from the command line.
 {{< /note >}}

-The syntax for a `while` loop is structured like below:
+The syntax for a `while` loop is structured as follows:

     while (Boolean_expression):
         statements